learn-co-curriculum/ruby-methods-readme/README.md

 # value for the required argument, x, and not the optional argument, prhase.

 say_x_times("I can code", 10)
-# > Will print "Ican code" 10 times.
+# > Will print "I can code" 10 times.

 say_x_times
 # > ArgumentError: wrong number of arguments (0 for 1..2)